fatemehbashiri/NLP/README.md

 ## Bag of Words
 The Bag of Words (BoW) model is a simple representation of text data that counts the frequency of words in a document without considering their order.
 It's a basic and effective method for text classification and sentiment analysis.

+## Word2Vec
+Word2Vec is a popular word embedding technique that represents words as vectors in a continuous space.
+It uses neural networks to learn the semantic relationships between words based on their context in large text corpora.
+Word2Vec embeddings are widely used in NLP tasks for capturing word similarities and context.